 Step 3: Time it right, if possible.

 Ideally, you want to get your system installed in time for spring.
-The long days of April, May, and June will help you bank lots of net metering credits for winter.
+The long days of April, May, and June will help you bank lots of net metering credits for the leaner winter months.
 That means you want to get the process started over the winter if possible, because it might take a month or two before your preferred installer can fit you in.

 Step 4: Get quotes from a few installers.